Fast Facts About Diabetes

 Use tech to your advantage.
 Use apps to track your activity and meals and stay on top of your medical appointments and medications.

-The Power of a Comprehensive Diabetes TeamThe Diabetes Center & Endocrinology Clinic at UI Health is on your partner in preventing and managing diabetes!
+The Power of a Comprehensive Diabetes TeamThe Diabetes Center & Endocrinology Clinic at UI Health is your partner in preventing and managing diabetes!

 Our Diabetes Education Program is certified by the American Diabetes Association, providing patients the education and support they need to manage their diabetes.
 We have relationships with other specialty programs at UI Health to coordinate the care needs of each unique patient.